jtanderson/BIOME-z-Project/README.md

 ### 6/8/2020
 - When parsing RDF, sub-collection is captured by "foreign-key" style within the RDF (collections have a "hasPart" with collection id of subcollection)
+- Dr. Maier will be heading the conversion to hyphenated tags within the BIOMEz library
 - **Goals**
   - Upload notes, code, comments to repository for future discussion
   - Continue to data imported from `.rdf` file working into python objects, capture structure.
 Start getting into pytorch data format.